Homeless to Homes Plan

 - Recommendations that would make better use of existing funding resources.

 For the first time, everyone involved in the effort is “on the same page” regarding how the community should address homelessness.
-More than 90 individuals, representing the top leadership of City and County government, housing and human service providers, philanthropists and funders, the faith community, and the business community committed hundreds of hours to work to design a system to better serve Cincinnati’s homeless citizens.
+More than 90 individuals, representing the top leadership of City and County government, housing and human service providers, philanthropists and funders, the faith community, and the business community are collaborating to design a system to better serve Cincinnati’s homeless citizens.

 Cincinnati is the only community in the country that has a 100% participation rate by service providers in our Homeless Management Information System (HMIS).
 As a result, the people developing the plan had at their fingertips real numbers of homeless people, client ages, race and gender, special needs, and other meaningful information.
 This data was the foundation of their work and continues to inform planning decisions.